What is Transfer Price?

 Let’s try to understand the importance of transfer price with the help of an example.

-However, for XYZ, it does not matter which of two makes more profit.
+However, it does not matter which of the two makes more profit for XYZ.
 In both cases, the results will be better for XYZ.
-Even for the shareholders of XYZ, it doesn’t matter which of the two make more profit.
-But, for tax, it matters which of two make more profit.
+Even for the shareholders of XYZ, it doesn’t matter which of the two makes more profit.
+But, for tax, it matters which of two makes more profit.

 Company X operates in Malaysia, where the corporate tax rate is 25%, while in Hong Kong, the tax rate is 15%.
 To maximize its profit, Company XYZ can use its control to influence the transfer price between X and Y. It will direct X to transfer mobiles to Y at a lower price.
 In this way, Company X will make less profit, hence less tax liability.
 Company Y will make more profit, but since the tax rate on Hong Kong is less, the tax liability comes down.